Lothrian/Dominions5TurnArchiver/Dominions5TurnArchiver/README.txt

 -dominionsExecutablePath: Path to the Dominions executable

 OPTIONAL:
--nameshema: nameshema for archived games %name% is replaced with the game name, %turn% is replaced with the turn number
+-archiveNameShema: shema for directories of archived games %name% is replaced with the game name, %turn% is replaced with the turn number
 -archiveTurnNumberMinimumlength: The minimum amount of characters used to denote turn number in archived games.
 Impacts sorting in the list ingame.
 Default:2
 -saveDirectoryPath: Path to the savedgames-directory if non-default /Currently not active/-extractMapFiles: [true/false] wether map files hall be extracted and moved to the maps-directory, Default: false